Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado Performance Insights

-- The Buffaloes outscore opponents by 10.2 points per game (scoring 68.8 points per game to rank 113th in college basketball while allowing 58.6 per outing to rank 45th in college basketball) and have a +316 scoring differential overall.
+- The Buffaloes' +316 scoring differential (outscoring opponents by 10.2 points per game) is a result of scoring 68.8 points per game (111th in college basketball) while giving up 58.6 per outing (45th in college basketball).

-- Colorado's offense has been worse in Pac-12 contests this year, averaging 65.9 points per contest, compared to its season average of 68.8 PPG.
+- On offense, Colorado is averaging 65.9 points per game this season in conference contests.
+As a comparison, its overall average (68.8 points per game) is 2.9 PPG higher.

-- In home games, the Buffaloes are putting up nine more points per game (74.1) than they are in road games (65.1).
+- Offensively, the Buffaloes have played better in home games this season, putting up 74.1 points per game, compared to 65.1 per game away from home.

-- Defensively, Colorado has played better in home games this season, giving up 59.2 points per game, compared to 59.3 away from home.
+- The Buffaloes' offense has been worse over their last 10 games, scoring 64.6 points a contest compared to the 68.8 they've averaged this year.

-- The Buffaloes' offense has been worse over their last 10 games, scoring 64.6 points a contest compared to the 68.8 they've averaged this season.
+- The Lady Raiders are outscoring opponents by 17.1 points per game, with a +550 scoring differential overall.
+They put up 73.8 points per game (42nd in college basketball) and give up 56.7 per outing (24th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.